talkable/talkable-docs/liquid/developer.rst

 Variables
 ---------

-Each Curebit view has it's own set of Variables which can be used in template.
+Each Curebit view has its own set of Variables which can be used in template.

 Files
 -----